 Regular giving is an important area to grow since it delivers a steady cash flow over time, providing long-term sustainable revenue and the ability to plan programmes and activities in advance.

 Acquiring donors without a clear retention plan can be brand damaging and financially consuming for not-for-profits.
 The best way to grow this funding stream is to contact prospects directly and engage with them in a meaningful way that allows them to feel connected by the work you do.
 This way you will achieve genuine connections that will allow you to develop long-term relationships with your donors.

-Trust and grant funding can provide significant return on investment for organisations that are doing unique, important work, and for relevant capital projects that make a difference in the community.
+Trust and foundation grants can provide significant return on investment for organisations that are doing unique, important work, and for relevant capital projects that make a difference in the community.

 They can be time-consuming, but with well-managed plans and well-written applications, this source of funding can prove more than worth doing for one-off or regular funding income.
 It is key to develop relationships with trustees or grant managers so that they can understand your organsation and the impact their support will have on your cause.

 Like to know more?
-We'd love to help
+We would love to help